- Day 10: REARRANGING PLANS

 Unlike the brochure, we showed up during higher tides so we couldn’t get close to the arch without going for a swim.
 However, we did spend time at the nice and secluded beach.
 For such an accessible place, I was very surprised that we were the only ones there.
 Anyways, maybe I was just jaded by the crowds in the beaches back in LA.

 We continued our drive back to the Chateau Tongariro at 5:15pm.
 We passed through the city of Wanganui, which was quite impressively large.
-But we didn't linger and headed north directly on SH4.
-The late afternoon sun was telling us it was getting dark and we had to at least see Raukawa Falls
+But we didn’t linger and headed north directly on SH4.
+The late afternoon sun was telling us it was getting dark and we had to at least see Raukawa Falls before then.

 So after going through more twisty and hilly roads, we finally made it to the roadside waterfall at 6:30pm.
 The falls was already in shadow and we were kind of looking against the setting sun, but it was a memorably wide waterfall nonetheless.